J-Wll/tower-defence-javafx/README.md

 Differences being, it is made in JavaFX, using some design patterns, with more towers, enemies, levels and the addition of power-ups.

 Uses Maven.
-Compiles to Java 11.
+Java 21 and Java 8 Version.

 Intensity factor makes more and harder enemies spawn, it increases with time and when killing enemies.